dhm-org/dhm_suite/README.md

      -  Best for USB to Ethernet adapters

 ## Installation Instruction
-With 'sudo' powers, run 'install.sh -all' to setup the environment, install drivers, and install the dhm software.
+To setup the environment, install drivers, and install all components of the DHMx software, run the following:

+`sudo ./install.sh -all`

 This install script has options in case you want to do a step at a time.

-The following order is recommended
+> usage:  install.sh [options]
+>
+> where options are as follows:
+> -all        Setup environment, install drivers, and install suite software
+> -verbose    Display instruction verbose to standard out
+> -env        Environment setup
+> -drivers    Install external drivers required.
+> -shampoo    Install Shampoo python module
+> -camserver  Install camera server application software.
+Add '-drivers' if you don't have the drivers.
+> -dhmsw      Install DHM softwares python module
+> -dhm_gui     Install DHM GUI and necessary packages
+>
+> any of the above options may be combined with any other

 * Installation location
   - Install script will copy contents of this repo into /opt/DHM/
+* Driver install location
+  - The Vimba driver is instaled in /opt/

 ## Uses
 The DHM Suite applications can be used in different ways, but here are the most common uses: